How do I contact Temporal sales for Enterprise/Mission Critical, and what should we prepare (APS/Actions, retention, regions, SSO/SAML, SLA)?

 Frequently Asked Questions

-How do I contact Temporal sales for Enterprise or Mission Critical workloads?
+How do I contact Temporal sales for an Enterprise or Mission Critical deployment?

 Expanded Explanation: